steelsojka/lodash-decorators/README.md

 #### Other breaking changes

 -   `Attempt` now takes an argument to line up with lodash API.
 -   `Bind` used on a class no longer delegates to `BindAll`.
 Use `BindAll` instead.

 ### v4 Improvements

 -   Instance and prototype decorators can be in any order.
 -   Ships with TypeScript typings.
 -   Predictable performance.
 -   Improvements to Bind decorator.
 -   Improved API for decorator factory.
 -   More and better unit tests.
 -   Better performance with instance decorators.
 -   Single imports with `import { Debounce } from 'lodash-decorators/debounce'`;

-Author: Steven Sojka
-MIT Licensed